 they are also geared toward beginning investors and those who don’t have much money.

 The real difference boils down to the features you value most.
-Robinhood is commission-free and offers stock or ETF, cryptocurrency, and options trading.
+Robinhood is primarily for active investors and includes commission-free stock or ETF, cryptocurrency, and options trading.

 Acorns, on the other hand is a mobile app that automatically helps you save money and immediately begin fulfilling your investment goals.
 In fact, Acorns Later is great for beginners who want to invest for retirement.